Compressible Navier-Stokes mini-app

 linearly stretched/squeezed to match the slanted top boundary condition.
 Nodes

-height matches a geometric growth ratio defined by -platemesh_growth
+height matches a geometric growth ratio defined by -platemesh_growth.
+The

 top of the domain linearly in logarithmic space.